dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 (x) = 3 x y = h(x) y = h −1 (x)

 Now consider the function f deﬁned by f(x) = cos(x 2 ).
 If I give you a number x, how do you compute f(x)?
 Well, ﬁrst you square it, then you take the cosine of the result.
 Since we can decompose the action of f(x) into these two separate actions which are performed one after the other, we might as well describe those actions as functions themselves.
 So, let g(x) = x 2 and h(x) = cos(x).
 To simulate what f does when you use x as an input, you could ﬁrst give x to g to square it, and then instead of taking the result back you could ask g to give its result to h instead.
 Then h spits out a number, which is the ﬁnal answer.
 The answer will, of course, be the cosine of what came out of g, which was the square of the original x.
 This behavior exactly mimics f, so we can write f(x) = h(g(x)).
-Another way of expressing this is to write f = h ◦ g; here the circle means “composed with.”
+Another way of expressing this is to write f = h ◦ g; here the circle means "composed with."
 That is, f is h composed with g, or in other words, f is the composition of h and g.
 What's tricky is that you write h before g (reading from left to right as usual!) but you apply g ﬁrst.
-I agree that it's confusing, but what can I say—you just have to deal with it.
+I agree that it's confusing, but what can I say — you just have to deal with it.

 It's useful to practice composing two or more functions together.
 For example, if g(x) = 2 x, h(x) = 5x 4, and j(x) = 2x − 1, what is a formula for the function f = g ◦ h ◦ j?
 Well, just replace one thing at a time, starting with j, then h, then g.
 So: